San Quentin marathon offers inmates a sense of freedom

 Aged 22 to 72, the competitors are all members of the maximum-security prison’s 1,000 Mile Club and include inmates incarcerated for rape, attempted murder and other charges.

-“Running takes you out of this place,” said Mark Alan Jarosik, this year’s winner.
-He finished six minutes short of the prison record of 3:10:42 held by Markelle “The Gazelle” Taylor, who won last year’s marathon.
+“Running takes you out of this place,” said Mark Alan Jarosik, this year’s winner, who finished at 3:16:38.

-Fidelio Marin came in two minutes later and finished second, despite rolling his ankle on one of the final laps.
+Fidelio Marin finished second at 3:18:24, despite rolling his ankle on one of the final laps.

 Jarosik, a former architect, was convicted of raping and attempting to murder his ex-girlfriend in 2012.
 Marin was convicted of murdering his estranged wife in 2011.
 Both are lifers, like most of the inmates at the prison at the northern edge of San Francisco Bay.

-Taylor was released on parole in March after 18 years behind bars on a second-degree murder conviction.
-A few months later, he ran the Boston Marathon in 3:03:52, a personal best.
+Markelle “The Gazelle” Taylor, who won last year’s marathon, holds the prison record of 3:10:42.
+After 18 years behind bars on a second-degree murder conviction, Taylor was released on parole in March.
+A month later, he ran the Boston Marathon in 3:03:52, a personal best.

 Sign up for Daily Newsletters